steveblue/ngus/README.md

 * Support for GL Features
 * Support for Famo.us Physics Engine
+* Support for Camera
 * Integration of Famo.us UI Events
-* Typescript type definitions for Famo.us Engine
+* Complete Typescript type definitions for Famo.us Engine and ngus
 * Better handling and customization of Famo.us Engine
-* Build and deployment pipeline via Gulp or Browserify
+* Refinement to the build tools
 * Integrated tests
 * Documentation